 Securing NMTC Allocation

 - CDEs typically require QALICBs to complete an application or intake form that provides information about the project, including a project description, its timing, anticipated community impact, and information on other financing sources and the project budget.
-CDEs may also request typical financial reporting documents, such as prior year audited financials and the project’s financial projections, as part of the application process.
+CDEs may also request typical financial reporting documents such as prior-year audited financials and the project’s financial projections as part of the application process.

 - The CDE will then evaluate the QALICB’s application and, if approved, will offer a term sheet for an NMTC allocation.

-- The NMTC funds must be fully spent within 12 months of the NMTC closing date (i.e., the date the NMTC loans are issued to a QALICB), so CDEs typically look for projects that are ready to start construction.
+- The NMTC funds must be fully spent within 12 months of the NMTC closing date (i.e., the date the NMTC loans are issued to QALICBs), so CDEs typically look for projects that are ready to start construction.
 However, projects that are already underway are also eligible to receive NMTC financing.

 - The timeline to receive NMTC financing varies for each transaction.
-Once a term sheet from a CDE has been received, the typical closing timeline is approximately 8 to 10 weeks, during which time the transaction documents are drafted and negotiated.
+Once a term sheet from a CDE has been received, the typical closing timeline is approximately eight to 10 weeks, during which time the transaction documents are drafted and negotiated.

 How BDO Can Help